maxwolf621/AZ/az-104/Test/pictures.md

 ## A Record and Private IP Addr

-The virtual machines are registered (added) to the private zone as A records pointing to their private IP addresses.
+The virtual machines are registered (added) to the private zone as `A` records pointing to their private IP addresses.

-Since both VM1 & VM2 are in same Vnet1 and the Vnet1 is liked under adatum.com domain (Private DNS Zone->Setting->virtual network links).
+Since both VM1 & VM2 are in same VNet1 and the VNet1 is liked under `adatum.com` domain (Private DNS Zone->Setting->virtual network links).

-##
+## Log Analytics workspace collect data of NSG flow

 ![alt text](image-534.png)